SinghSwati2005/firstrepo.demo/README.md

 # firstrepo.demo
-this is my first git repository
+this is my first git repository. author- swati